wz88/omoikane/src/models/cisco_parser/README.md

 ## Overview

-The `CiscoRouter` class provides a comprehensive interface for parsing and managing Cisco router configurations.
+The `CiscoIOS` class provides a comprehensive interface for parsing and managing Cisco router configurations.
 It handles various configuration aspects including:

 - Basic router configuration (hostname)
 - Interfaces and VRFs